KENDRA DEANGELIS, MD

 In her free time, Dr. DeAngelis enjoys sports, the beach, golfing, singing, playing the piano, and spending time with friends and family.
 As a graduate of the University of Georgia, she is an avid Bulldogs fan and can be found cheering her team on during football season.

-- American Society of Ophthalmic Plastic and Reconstructive Surgery Fellowship, TN Oculoplastics, Nashville, TN and University of Tennessee-Memphis, Memphis, TN
+- American Society of Ophthalmic Plastic and Reconstructive Surgery (ASOPRS) Fellowship, TN Oculoplastics, Nashville, TN and University of Tennessee-Memphis, Memphis, TN

 - Residency in Ophthalmology, Brown University, Providence, RI